ni/nimi-python/docs/niscope/class.rst

         Determines the multiple acquisition voltage histogram size.
 The size is set during the first call to a time histogram measurement after clearing the measurement history with :py:meth:`niscope.Session.clear_waveform_measurement_stats`.
         Default: 256

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_time_histogram_size`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_time_histogram_size`

         The following table lists the characteristics of this property.

             +-----------------------+------------+